-We certify that the board of directors' report on corporate governance contains the information required under article L. 225-37-4 of the Commercial Code.
+We certify that the board of directors' report on corporate governance contains the information required under articles L. 225-37-4 and L. 22-10-10 of the Commercial Code.

 5. OTHER VERIFICATIONS OR INFORMATION REQUIRED UNDER APPLICABLE LAWS AND REGULATIONS